 If you’re not quite sure why your website exists, consider this statement: Most websites exist to sell more stuff.
 Even if your website is not an eCommerce site, you are likely trying to improve revenues by offering motivation to your customer base to engage with your products or services.
 For example:

-- Financial services websites offer services online so that you’ll do more business with them.
+- Financial services websites offer information/services online so that you’ll do more business with them.

 - Automobile companies try to redirect you to one of their dealers so you can buy their cars.